MoritzLoewenstein/faceit_team_balancer/README.md

 ### test_players (type: array of strings)
 names of faceit accounts which will be used for the `test` command

+# FAQ

+## How does it search for the "fairest" matchup?
+This algorithm works in multiple steps
+1. Create all possible matchups
+2. Get the matchup with the lowest elo difference between to two teams

+`|team1_total_elo - team2_total_elo|` will be the smallest possible out of all matchups.
+This procedure takes `20-100ms` on most devices, the faceit api requests will take much longer (between 2-3s).

 # License

 MIT © [Moritz Loewenstein](https://github.com/MoritzLoewenstein)